eCloudEdge-Digital/neoedge-central-user-manual/README.md

 ```

 📣 **Reminder:** .
-* **Use the lastest generated license request file:** If you generated the license request file multiple times, please use the most recent version for your application, as each generation creates unique license content.
+* **Use the latest generated license request file:** If you've generated the license request file multiple times, please use the most recent version for your application, as each generation creates unique license content.

 2. **Start Your License Application:**